This article describes what is needed to add a Connector to your SaaS platform on Blendr.io.

 Cloud telephony API's

-Common API endpoints specifically for cloud telephony integrations:
+Below we describe common API endpoints specifically for common use cases for cloud telephony integrations.

 Need inspiration for your API ?